seddonym/grimp/docs/usage.rst

     :param str imported: The name of the module being imported.
     :return: None

+.. py:function:: ImportGraph.squash_module(module)

+    'Squash' a module in the graph (see `Terminology`_ above).

+    Squashing a pre-existing module will cause all imports to and from the descendants of that module to instead point directly at the module being squashed.
+The import details (i.e. line numbers and contents) will be lost for those imports.
+The descendants will then be removed from the graph.

+    :param str module: The name of a module, for example ``'mypackage.foo'``.
+    :return: None

 .. py:function:: ImportGraph.is_module_squashed(module)

     Return whether a module present in the graph is 'squashed' (see `Terminology`_ above).